-The 37-semester-hour SBS curriculum includes 68 four-hour weekly evening class sessions and four Saturday sessions.
+The 36-semester-hour SBS curriculum includes four-hour weekly evening class sessions and several Friday night/Saturday sessions.
 Practicum hours can be chosen as elective course credits.
 Students in the SBS progam are required to plan, implement, and report on an approved research project.

 The project examines issues in the student's social and behavioral environment.

-The Department of Professional Studies offers its programs in the following locations:
+The Division of Professional Studies offers its programs in the following locations:

 - Portland, Oregon

 - Clackamas, Oregon

-- Eugene, Oregon

 - Salem, Oregon

 - Redmond, Oregon

 - Boise, Idaho